-Walmart is said nearing $7 billion Flipkart deal in India push
+Flipkart-Walmart deal may get finalized up by the end of March

 The Bentonville, Arkansas-based retail giant plans to buy about a third of Flipkart Online Services Pvt, in part by purchasing stakes from Tiger Global Management and SoftBank Group Corp., said the people, asking not to be identified because the talks are private.
 The deal may push the valuation of the homegrown startup to about $20 billion, the people said, up from about $12 billion last year.
 The talks are at a critical stage and may wrap up this month.
 It’s also possible specifics such as the valuation or stake size may still change, and the deal may not come to fruition.

 If completed, the deal would give Walmart a major stake in an emerging e-commerce market of 1.3 billion people.
-The US company is the world’s largest retailer, but it has struggled against Amazon as consumers increasingly migrate to online commerce.
+The US company is the world’s largest retailer, but it has struggled against Amazon as consumers increasingly migrate to online retail.
 India is the next big potential prize after the US and China, where foreign retailers have made little progress against Alibaba Group Holding Ltd.

 Walmart’s backing would fortify Flipkart as it faces its own challenge from Amazon.
 Founder Jeff Bezos has already pledged to invest $5.5 billion in India and indicated he will spare no expense in his attempt to lead the market.